salsita/inStyle/README.md

 # inStyle

-`inStyle` gives you an intuitive way to modify current selector parents, enabling fully nested CSS development pattern for styles of your.
+`inStyle` gives you an intuitive way to modify current selector parents, enabling fully nested CSS development pattern for styles of your element.
 A powerful replacement for `&`.

 Big friend of nestable media queries.